[amazon_auto_links id="280537"]

 2.1.
 Origins of Sour Cream

-Sour cream’s origins are not clear but it is believed that it originated in Eastern Europe.
-Leaving fresh milk for fermentation is one of the traditional farming practices which can be tracked to Eastern Europe.
-More specifically, sour cream is said to be invented in Russia.
+Sour Cream’s origins are unclear, but it is believed to have originated in Eastern Europe.
+Leaving fresh milk for fermentation is one of the traditional farming practices that can be tracked to Eastern Europe.
+More specifically, sour cream is said to have been adopted in Russia.

-Interestingly, the Russians might have been influenced by ‘kumis’, the alcoholic drink invented by the Mongols.
-Mongols used mare’s milk and fermented the milk using bacteria to make this drink called ‘Kumi’.
+Interestingly, the Russians might have been influenced by ”kumis,’‘ the alcoholic drink invented by the Mongols.
+Mongols used mare’s milk and fermented the milk using bacteria to make this drink called ”Kumis”.

 Mongols later invaded several countries as they expanded their empires, and the kumis and their knowledge spread with them.
-Russians, later, did something similar except with cow’s milk.
+Russians did something similar, except with cow’s milk.
 This eventually reached the West in the mid-1900s.

 2.2.
 How Is Sour Cream Made?

-Sour cream is obtained after fermenting high-pasteurized cream that contains 18–20% fat content.
+Sour Cream is obtained after fermenting high-pasteurized Cream that contains at least 18 % fat content but not less than 14.4%.

 The process of making sour cream can be dissected in the following parts: